Marija-Kov/Workout-Mate/README.md

 ## Controllers

 Creating controllers is all about migrating route handlers into a separate file.
-Controllers/route handlers reqire the Model and use APIs to return desired response. ( https://mongoosejs.com/docs/api/model.html )
+Controllers/route handlers require the Model and use APIs to return desired response. ( https://mongoosejs.com/docs/api/model.html )
 These methods are asynchronous so in order for the route handler to work correctly, it needs to be async as well.
 Plus it only makes sense to display the result once the method is called on the Model.

 It's worth noting that all the data from the Model is passed on the request body so we can extract the properties we want to use from req.body.
 So a controller would look something like this: